 System dependencies

-To be able to run the Carmen Crew Management System for SAS, there are some special requirements on the system except the normal requirement for a Carmen system.
+To be able to run the Jeppesen Crew Management System for SAS, there are some special requirements on the system except the normal requirement for a Jeppesen system.
 There is also a difference between the data storage of a system using a database compared to a classical file based planning system.

 File based data in CMS